lesiasemenova/lesiasemenova.github.io/_pages/ixai_spring2026.md

   <p>
     This course is motivated by three observations: (i) accuracy alone is no longer sufficient; (ii) not all explanations are created equal; and (iii) many distinct models can fit the same data equally well yet behave very differently.
-Understanding these effects
-    (often referred to as the <em>Rashomon effect</em>) is essential for building trustworthy machine learning systems, especially in modern overparameterized models.
+Understanding these effects is essential for building trustworthy machine learning systems.
   </p>

   <p>